 As with any deadlift variation, you want to perfect your stiff leg deadlift form.
-Some people think that your legs must be stiff, or straight.
-But you have to take your own body composition and structure into account.
+Some people think that your legs must be straight.
+But you have to take your body composition and structure into account.

 The main point is that you do not want to use your leg drive to power your lift.
-You lift with your back (keep it neutral straight), hinging at the hips and keeping your hamstrings loaded.
-This is the key difference between a regular and stiff leg deadlift.
+You lift with your back (keep it flat and straight), hinging at the hips and keeping your hamstrings loaded.
+Minimizing your leg drive is the critical difference between a regular and stiff leg deadlift.

-Because this is a back intensive lift, use light weight, perfect form and increase the weight of the lift gradually.
+Because this is a back intensive lift, use a lighter weight, perfect form and increase the load of the lift gradually.

 You minimize the engagement of your quadriceps and leg drive.
 And maximize the usage of your hamstrings and back to power the lift.

-This is how the stiff leg deadlift makes your normal deadlift and all other lifts stronger.
-Your calves, hamstrings, glutes and back get stronger.
-As a result, your regular deadlift will get much stronger.
-Because you are adding back the power of your legs in the conventional deadlift.
+This focus on your hamstrings and back is how the stiff leg deadlift makes your regular deadlift and all other lifts stronger.
+Your calves, hamstrings, glutes, and back get stronger.
+As a result, your regular deadlift will get much stronger because you are adding back the power of your legs in the conventional deadlift.

 Stiff Leg Deadlift Form and Checklist